vyoussofzadeh/DICS-beamformer-for-Brainstorm/README.md

 # DICS-beamformer-for-Brainstorm
-A DICS beamformer implementation for Brainstorm
+This is a DICS beamformer implementation for Brainstorm software package.